PaulBatchelor/Sporth/README.md

 ## Installation

-In order to compile Sporth, [SoundPipe](http://www.github.com/PaulBatchelor/soundpipe.git) needs to be installed. **Be sure to use the 'dev' branch of soundpipe with 'git checkout dev'.**
+In order to compile Sporth, The development "dev" version of [SoundPipe](http://www.github.com/PaulBatchelor/soundpipe.git) needs to be installed.
+**When you clone soundpipe, be sure to use the 'dev' branch of soundpipe with 'git checkout dev'.**
+*Note: The development branch of Soundpipe is used because on any given day, there are more modules there than in the master branch.
+More modules = more fun :)*

 Then: